The Kiosk

 The kind of stall that looks inevitable inside a mall: a lit-up counter, an overhead TV running its commercial - where a bearded actor whipped up avil milk and handheld gifts - akin to Kinder Joy's, in a yellow egg for excited kids.
 The person at the counter had his phone out.
 No customers came while I watched.
 None left either.

-I sat there long enough to notice that the stall had a rhythm of its own - a kind of practised stillness, like something holding its breath.
-Visible in plain sight, with its distinctive yellow branding, standing upright, a glance and it's forgotten from your sight, as you make your way.
+Visible in plain sight, with its distinctive yellow branding, standing upright, a glance and it's out of sight, as you make your way.

 And I thought: what actually holds this together?
 What does a person have to believe, or risk, to set something like this up?